croquet/croquet/apps/video/README.md

 # Croquet synced video demo

-Copyright (C) 2019 Croquet Studios
+Copyright (C) 2019 Croquet Corporation

 This repository contains a demonstration of a Croquet-based app for shared playback of an mp4 video dragged into any user's browser tab.